L4w1i3t/Doki-Doki-Modding-Template/README.md

 ## Contributing

-We welcome contributions to improve this template!
+This template is open-source and welcomes contributions from the community.
+Whether you're a seasoned modder or just starting, your input can help improve this template for everyone!

 ### How to Contribute